Interested in working with NRTG as an instructor? Find out more here!

 Over the past 15 years, Greg Eisler has been fortunate to work in a number of different sectors within the Freshwater Fisheries discipline.
 Experience gained while working for a not-for-profit conservation organization as well as with provincial and federal and provincial agencies has afforded him a unique perspective on the management, use and protection of western Canada’s freshwater fisheries.

-In his current position as an aquatic consultant, Greg has designed mitigating and compensatory programs for various stakeholders across western Canada and has managed and/or conducted numerous fish population and habitat inventories, fish health investigations, salvage programs, telemetry assisted passage assessments, aquatic habitat mapping projects and spawning surveys.
-He has also gained invaluable experience in the design and implementation of a number of large fisheries management projects for the province of Alberta, private industry and the multi-stakeholder funding agencies.
+In his current position as an aquatic consultant, Greg has designed mitigating and compensatory programs for various partners across western Canada and has managed and/or conducted numerous fish population and habitat inventories, fish health investigations, salvage programs, telemetry assisted passage assessments, aquatic habitat mapping projects and spawning surveys.
+He has also gained invaluable experience in the design and implementation of a number of large fisheries management projects for the province of Alberta, private industry and the multi-partner funding agencies.

 Doug Ellis